 Mix and Match

 Now, if you don’t see your favorites here, don’t fret.
 There is more to our Christmas than what I shared, and many families do things a little differently.
 Some people hang lights outside, and some don’t.
 Some bake cookies, and some don’t.
 Some have snowfall, and some don’t.
-Some are angry that the holiday has a commercial side, and some only participate in the secular part of the festivities.
+Some – like a babysitter that once gave me a “Jesus is the Reason for the Season” sticker – are angry that the holiday has a commercial side.
+Some only participate in the secular part of the festivities.
 Some people don’t do anything at all.

 As a case in point: my husband’s family also had different traditions.
 His mom is from Korea, so they ate jap jae alongside ham or turkey.
 There were rarely gift exchanges among adults, and while they enjoyed a few sweets like persimmon, winter melon, or rice cake, they definitely didn’t have pastries galore spilling over the kitchen counters.

 His dad, on the other hand, was Catholic and from my grandparents’ generation (born in the 1920s), so there was less country and contemporary music, and more Bing Crosby, Frank Sinatra, and Perry Como.
 And, being from Maryland, there was seafood – which my family never, ever ate.
 They also had classic traditions that I had only seen in movies, like an old-fashioned village complete with a train, a candle in the window, and little bells.
 And, as my husband was an only child and there were few relatives around, he didn’t have to wait to open presents one by one, but actually got to play with them.
 (One thing was the same, however: we both came from middle class families who budgeted for Christmas, but had the resources to make them happen – something that seems rarer amid growing inequality).